waifro/c4chess/README.md

 ![First impact](https://i.ibb.co/HgwvmXb/Cattura.png)

 ### The project is still under development, no roadmap or release date available publicly.
+Check [here](https://github.com/richardwaifro/c4chess/projects/1) for the work to be done.